estif34/pawcare/README.md

-# PetCo: A Pet Healthcare Companion Web Application for Kenyan Pet Owners
+# PetCo: A Pet Healthcare Companion Web Application for Pet Owners

 ## Description
 PetCo is a web application designed to assist Kenyan pet owners in managing their pets' healthcare needs.
-The platform provides functionalities such as tracking vaccination schedules, setting reminders for veterinary appointments, and maintaining a comprehensive health record for pets.
+The platform provides functionalities such as scheduling appointments, notifications for veterinary appointments, and maintaining a comprehensive health record for pets.
 The application aims to simplify pet healthcare management, ensuring pets receive timely and proper care.

 ## Installation